Category Archives: Spanish Royals

 When Enrique IV, King of Castile and León died in 1474, his half-sister succeeded him as Isabella I, Queen of Castile and León.
 Joanna la Beltraneja, the daughter of Enrique IV’s second wife, claimed the throne of Castile and León and was supported by some of the Castilian nobility and by Portugal, her mother’s birthplace.
 However, the Battle of Toro during the War of the Castilian Succession secured the throne of Castile and León for Isabella.
 According to the prenuptial agreement signed at the time of Isabella’s marriage to the future Ferdinand II, King of Aragon, the couple would share their power.
 Ferdinand became jure uxoris (by the right of his wife) King of Castile when Isabella succeeded her brother.
 When Ferdinand succeeded his father as King of Aragon in 1479, the Crown of Castile and the various territories of the Crown of Aragon were united in a personal union.

-Isabella and Ferdinand’s successor, their daughter Juana and her husband Philip with their Spanish subjects; Credit – Wikipedia
+Isabella and Ferdinand’s successor, their daughter Juana, and her husband Philip with their Spanish subjects; Credit – Wikipedia

 The marriage of Isabella and Ferdinand created the de facto unification of Spain.
 They carefully considered the marriages of their children.
 Their only son and heir Juan, Prince of Asturias married a Habsburg princess, Margaret of Austria, establishing the connection to the Habsburgs.
-Their eldest child Isabella married King Manuel I of Portugal and another daughter Juana married a Habsburg prince, Philip of Austria (the Handsome), brother of Margaret of Austria.
+Their eldest child Isabella married King Manuel I of Portugal.
+Another daughter Juana married a Habsburg prince, Philip of Austria (the Handsome), brother of Margaret of Austria.
 However, Isabella and Ferdinand’s plans for their two eldest children did not work out.
 Their only son Juan, Prince of Asturias, died shortly after his marriage.
-Their daughter Isabella died during the birth of her only child Miguel da Paz, who died shortly before his second birthday.
-Isabella and Ferdinand’s crowns ultimately passed to their third child Juana and their son-in-law Philip of Austria from the House of Habsburg.
-Juana and Philip’s son Carlos (also known as Charles) became the first King of a united Spain, and also Holy Roman Emperor, Archduke of Austria, and Lord of the Netherlands.
+Their daughter Isabella died during the birth of her only child Miguel da Paz, who then died shortly before his second birthday.
+Isabella and Ferdinand’s crowns ultimately passed to their third child Juana and their son-in-law, Philip of Austria from the House of Habsburg.
+Juana and Philip’s son Carlos (also known as Charles) became the first King of a united Spain, and was also Holy Roman Emperor, Archduke of Austria, and Lord of the Netherlands.

 Isabella and Ferdinand’s daughter Catherine, who married both sons of King Henry VII of England; Credit – Wikipedia

 Isabella and Ferdinand made successful dynastic matches for their two youngest daughters.
-The death of their eldest child Isabella necessitated her husband King Manuel I of Portugal to remarry, and Ferdinand and Isabella’s third daughter Maria became the second of his three wives.
-Maria gave birth to ten children including two Kings of Portugal.
+The death of their eldest child Isabella necessitated her husband, King Manuel I of Portugal to remarry, and Ferdinand and Isabella’s third daughter Maria became the second of his three wives.
+Maria gave birth to ten children, including two Kings of Portugal.
 Ferdinand and Isabella’s youngest child Catherine (Catalina in Spanish) of Aragon, married Arthur, Prince of Wales, the eldest son and heir of King Henry VII of England.
-Arthur’s early death resulted in Catherine becoming the first of the six wives of his younger brother King Henry VIII of England.
-Although King Henry VIII was dissatisfied that his marriage to Catherine had produced no surviving sons, their only surviving child Mary was a reigning Queen of England.
+Arthur’s early death resulted in Catherine becoming the first of the six wives of his younger brother, King Henry VIII of England.
+Although King Henry VIII was dissatisfied that his marriage to Catherine had produced no surviving sons, their only surviving child Mary, was a reigning Queen of England.

 Isabella and Ferdinand’s support of Christopher Columbus in his search for the West Indies would result in the conquest of the discovered lands and the creation of the Spanish Empire.
 In 1478, Isabella and Ferdinand established the Spanish Inquisition to maintain the Roman Catholic religion in their kingdoms.
 The Spanish Inquisition was originally intended to identify heretics among those who had converted from Judaism and Islam to Catholicism.
-In 1492, Isabella and Ferdinand conquered the Islamic Nasrid Kingdom of Granada, in today’s southern Spain, and issued the Alhambra Decree which ordered the mass expulsion of Jews from Spain.
+In 1492, Isabella and Ferdinand conquered the Islamic Nasrid Kingdom of Granada, in today’s southern Spain, and issued the Alhambra Decree, which ordered the mass expulsion of Jews from Spain.
 Because they defended the Roman Catholic Church in Castile and León and Aragon, Isabella and Ferdinand were given the Latin title Rex Catholicissimus (Most Catholic King or Most Catholic Majesty) by Pope Alexander VI in 1494.
 Thereafter, they used the Spanish title Los Reyes Católicos, generally translated as “The Catholics Monarchs”.
-It is still a title maintained by the Spanish monarchy but neither King Juan Carlos I (reigned 1975 – 2014, abdicated in favor of his son), nor his son Felipe VI, the current King of Spain, have made use of the title, but they have not renounced it either.
+It is still a title maintained by the Spanish monarchy, but neither King Juan Carlos I (reigned 1975 – 2014, abdicated in favor of his son) nor his son Felipe VI, the current King of Spain, have made use of the title, but they have not renounced it either.

 Isabella’s health had been in decline since the death of her only son Juan, Prince of Asturias in 1497.
 In the fall of 1504, she became quite ill and officially withdrew from government affairs.
 On November 26, 1504, Isabella died at the age of 53 at the Royal Palace in Medina del Campo, Valladolid, Kingdom of Castile, now in Spain.

 Two years after Isabella’s death, Ferdinand married Germaine of Foix, the granddaughter of his half-sister Queen Eleanor of Navarre and the niece of King Louis XII of France.
-Ferdinand and Germaine had one son Juan, Prince of Girona, who died shortly after his birth.
+Ferdinand and Germaine had one son, Juan, Prince of Girona, who died shortly after his birth.
 Had he survived, the crown of Aragon would have been separated from the crown of Castile.
 Ferdinand survived Isabella by twelve years, dying at the age of 63 on January 23, 1516, and was buried next to his first wife Isabella at the Royal Chapel of Granada as Isabella requested.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.